Sliders have been a super popular feature on website home pages since they started going mainstream on websites some 20 odd years ago. What’s changed?

 To achieve this, we need to choose headline messaging and imagery that passes the “scan test”.

 By this we mean, can a visitor determine within a 2-second scan what you offer and how they get it?
-Are they at the right place or should they keep looking or should they shift their attention to the next tab in their browser?
+Are they at the right place?
+Should they invest more time here?
+Or should they shift their attention to the next site in the search results?

 With this objective in mind let’s revisit the belief that sliders are a good idea because you can get more messaging or promotions ‘above the fold’.